Longxing Temple: Landscape

 Following a common pattern, the monastery complex features a central axis along which a sequence of buildings and focal points is arranged.
-The first building is the Hall of the Four Heavenly Kings.
-At the opposite end of the axis is the Tower of Great Compassion (大悲閣 (Dàbēi Gé)), a 33 m-high wooden structure, which houses a 21.3 m bronze statue of Guanyin cast during the early years of the Song dynasty.
+The first building is the Tianwang Hall.
+At the opposite end of the axis is the Dabei Pavilion (大悲閣 (Dàbēi Gé)), a 33 m-high wooden structure, which houses a 21.3 m bronze statue of Guanyin cast during the early years of the Song dynasty.
 Inside the hall, a staircase leads around the statue which allows it to be seen from top to bottom.

 Other notable artworks of the monastery include a colorful wooden carving of Guanyin sitting in a grotto and statues of Buddha sitting on a lotus throne.

-A unique piece of 12th-century wood architecture from the Song dynasty in the temple is the Pavilion of Zhuanlunzang, which was restored in the 20th century.
-The pavilion houses a rotating bookshelf which was formerly used to store holy texts and Buddhist sutras.
+A unique piece of 12th-century wood architecture from the Song dynasty in the temple is the Zhuanlunzang Pavilion, which was restored in the 20th century.
+The pavilion houses a rotating bookshelf which was formerly used to store holy texts and Buddhist sūtras.
 It is the oldest existent rotating repository of its kind.

 Architecture

-The whole monastery of Longxing Temple has its gate facing the south.
+The main gate to the Longxing temple complex faces south.
 There is a clear axis from the south to the north and all the buildings in the Longxing Temple are aligned to it.